sscollis/npot/test/mse/README.md

 1. Check the paths in `run.sh`
 2. Note that you need the `mse` mesh generator
 3. `./run.sh`
+4. `cleanup` returns the directory to original condition

 Note that to enhanse convergence, this script restarts with several different values of `sigma`.
 While this works, it